pkapt/tunes/tolearn.md

 * Rakish Paddy
 * Paddy on the handcar
 * North carolina breakdown
-* New 5 Cent Piece
 * Needlecase
 * Nail that catfish to the tree
-* Midnight on the Water
-* The Kesh Jig
 * Valley Forge
 * Waiting for nancy
 * Wake Up Susan